fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When an evil person dies (a person who committed sins, bad deed): The Angel of Death will appear as a very terrifying entity, his look will be so terrifying that the person would not bare to look at him.
 To the extend his soul would want to run away hiding from the Angel of Death.
 The Angel will not great such person with Salam (peace), The Angel will violently tear away the soul from his body, so violent that the person would feel terrifying pain as if he would feel sharp rose thorns ripping him apart from the inside out.
 That’s how violent the Angel will rip apart the soul of the person who committed evil.
 Holy Quran - An-Naazi’aat 79:1

     By the angels who violently tear-out the souls of the disbelievers from their bodies.

 Holy Quran - An-Naazi’aat 79:2

     By the angels who gently release the souls of the believers.

-———————————————-

-This is the reason why in Islam, we are all encouraged to do goodness because no body knows when we are going to die.
+This is the reason why in Islam, we are all encouraged to do goodness because nobody knows when we are going to die.
 We are encouraged to do good deeds because if we die when we are doing good, then we will have a peaceful death, the angels will welcome you, and God will be pleased with you that you died right just after doing good.

 Islam teaches us to constantly be prepared for death for death can come at any moment, it can come today, tomorrow, in one month, in months, in years, we do not know.
 SO we always must be prepared for it.